4.9

 6. Examples of food-safe packaging materials

 Food packaging standards must be followed to ensure customer safety when using food containers and cutlery.
-The good news is that there are several different materials that can be considered food grade, pending carefully managed manufacturing, testing, and certification.
+The good news is that several different materials can be considered food grade, pending carefully managed manufacturing, testing, and certification.

 1) Cardboard kraft cardboard